SingleManTH/agiletoolkit.org/docs/overview/why-use.md

     $crud = $this->add('CRUD');
     $crud->setModel('Employee');

-That's it &ndash; our page is now displaying an attractive and functional CRUD interface.
+That's it &ndash; our page is now displaying an attractive and functional CRUD interface, and enforcing any rules set in our `Employee` Model.

-In Agile Toolkit CRUD is just another component, with many powerful and flexible features built-in:
+In Agile Toolkit CRUD is just another component, with many powerful and flexible features built-in.
+For example:

     $crud->addPaginator(5);
     $crud->addQuickSearch(array('name'));